Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-test-aad/HOW_TO_RUN_AAD_INTEGRATION_TEST_IN_LOCALHOST.md

 ### `AAD_MULTI_TENANT_CLIENT_ID`, `AAD_MULTI_TENANT_CLIENT_SECRET`.

-1. Register an application.
+1. Register an application in the new created tenant (`aadIntegrationTest1`).
 Refs: [Register an application with the Microsoft identity platform][Register an application with the Microsoft identity platform]
 ![create-aad-multitenant-client](images/create-aad-multitenant-client.png)

 2. Create secret for `aad-multitenant-client`.
 Refs: [Create a new application secret][Create a new application secret]